 - Organ failure

-These are only a few of the more common types of injuries you could endure in a Lafayette boat accident.
-If you suffered another type of injury that is not listed above, contact our office to find out whether you have the opportunity to pursue compensation in your case.
+These are only a few more common injuries you could endure in a Lafayette boat crash.
+If you suffered another type of injury in a crash that is not listed above, contact our office to find out whether you can pursue compensation in your case.

 Pursuing Compensation in Lafayette

-Louisiana is one of a few states that does not require boaters to obtain any form of insurance policy.
+Louisiana is one of a few states that does not require boaters to obtain any insurance policy.
 As a result, people injured in boating accidents may need to pursue a boat operator directly for compensation.
-This will typically involve sending a demand letter directly to the defendant or their attorney for payment for injuries.
-These demands may include payment for medical costs, lost wages, pain and suffering, and more.
+This typically involves sending a demand letter to the defendant or attorney for injury payment.
+These demands may include payment for:

 In other cases, a defendant’s boat is covered by an insurance policy.
-When this applies, the plaintiff’s attorney will handle the claim through the insurance company and attempt to negotiate a settlement.
+When this applies, a boating accident attorney in Lafayette, LA, will handle the claim through the insurance company and attempt to negotiate a settlement.
 In either scenario, plaintiffs may need to take their case to court to collect compensation.

 Louisiana Civil Code § 3492 limits when a plaintiff can file a case.
 This law is known as the prescriptive period and states that all claims for personal injury must be initiated in court no more than one year from the date of the injury.
 As such, potential plaintiffs may wish to get started on their case immediately by contacting a skilled boat accident attorney in Lafayette.

-Boat drivers have a duty to preserve the safety of other boaters, swimmers, and even their own passengers.
-If a boater causes an accident by acting recklessly or carelessly, that defendant may be legally liable for any injuries and losses sustained by the injured party.
+Boat drivers have a duty to preserve the safety of other boaters, swimmers, and even their passengers.
+If a boater causes a crash by acting recklessly or carelessly, that defendant may be legally liable for any injuries and losses sustained by the injured party.

-In some instances, that boater may not be protected by insurance and could be personally responsible for the damage that they cause.
-In others, the plaintiff could make a claim through a boater’s insurance company.
+Sometimes, that boater may not be protected by insurance and could be personally responsible for the damage they cause.
+In others, the plaintiff could claim a boater’s insurance company.

-In either case, a Lafayette boat accident lawyer at Laborde Earles Injury Lawyers could help you build a comprehensive claim to demand compensation for medical costs, lost earnings, and mental anguish.
-There may be a limited time to file a claim, so let an attorney work for you today.
+In either case, a boat accident lawyer in Lafayette, LA, at Laborde Earles, could help you build a comprehensive claim to demand compensation.
+There may be a limited time to file a claim, so let an attorney give you a free consultation today.